g4eml/Langstone/README.md

 - Before you remove the card from your Windows PC, look at the card with windows explorer; the volume should be labeled "boot".
 Create a new empty file called ssh in the top-level (root) directory by right-clicking, selecting New, Text Document, and then change the name to ssh (not ssh.txt).
 You should get a window warning about changing the filename extension.
 Click OK.
 If you do not get this warning, you have created a file called ssh.txt and you need to rename it ssh.
 IMPORTANT NOTE: by default, Windows (all versions) hides the .txt extension on the ssh file.
 To change this, in Windows Explorer, select File, Options, click the View tab, and then untick "Hide extensions for known file types".
 Then click OK.

-- Edit the config.txt file and add the lines lcd_rotate=2 and disable_splash=1

-- Edit the cmdline.txt file change tty1 to tty3 and add the following to the end....  vt.global_cursor_default=0

 - Connect the 7" touchscreen display, USB mouse, USB Sound Card, and Pluto now.
 Power up the RPi with the new card inserted, and a network connection.
 Do not connect a keyboard or HDMI display to the Raspberry Pi.

 - Find the IP address of your Raspberry Pi using an IP Scanner (such as Advanced IP Scanner http://filehippo.com/download_advanced_ip_scanner/ for Windows, or Fing on an iPhone) to get the RPi's IP address